mateoconlechuga/cesium/readme.md

 ![screenshot apps](https://github.com/mateoconlechuga/cesium/blob/master/screenshots/screenshot_app.png?raw=true)

 Cesium is installed by running the `CESIUM` program.
-This creates an application that can accessed via the `apps` button.
+This creates an application that can be accessed via the `apps` button.
 The application cannot be transferred to other calculators, however the installer can be used instead.